bbatsov/blog/_posts/2011-04-27-programming-languages-worth-learning.markdown

 We cannot conclude this whirlwind tour of notable programming languages without mentioning the King of the Web, the language that drove the Web 2.0 revolution - JavaScript.
-Although it has a terrible name(JavaScript shares nothing with Java), a questionable programming model built around mutating global variables and prototype instead of class inheritance it is supported virtually everywhere and any web developer will do well to learn some JavaScript.
+Although it has a terrible name (JavaScript shares nothing with Java), a questionable programming model built around mutating global variables, and prototype instead of class inheritance, it is supported virtually everywhere (most web browsers have built-in JavaScript interpreters) and any web developer will do well to learn some JavaScript.

 #Conclusion